EDUCATION AND TRAINING

 This curriculum is designed to provide an educational track of foundational concepts and unified language to our Villanova community based on current research and best practices to support our aspiration of becoming an antiracist institution.

-The core component of the curriculum is a 4-module scaffolded series.
+The core component of the curriculum is a four-module scaffolded series.
 Participants will attend each module in the series in succession.
 Once completed, participants will receive a certificate of completion from ODEI.
 Participants will have one term year (ex: Fall 2022 to Fall 2023) to complete the four modules.
-The 2022-2023 modules are listed below.
+The Fall 2023 modules are listed below.
 Find module dates, times, and locations, and sign up on Learn@Nova.
 Please use the Curriculum Reflection Guide found on Learn@Nova to accompany your in-session education.

 SESSION OVERVIEWS & DATES

 Rooted (Module 1): In this session, participants will orient their engagement with the curriculum through connection to our Augustinian Values and what it means to be just in our equity and inclusion efforts.
 Rooted in our institutional mission, participants will explore how we, as a community and as individuals, begin the journey of showing up for others with examination of self.

 This session is completely virtual and accessed on Learn@Nova.
-Module 1 is available online but must be completed by January 11.
-Module 1 must be completed before attending Module 2.
+Module 1 is available online and must be completed before attending Module 2.